RealA10N/piTime/README.md

     <img alt="HitCount" src="http://hits.dwyl.com/RealA10N/piTime.svg"/>
 </p>

+# What's piTime?

+piTime is a single page web-based app that gives you the ability to design and fully customize a timer to put in your livestream!

+# Contribute

+There are a couple of ways you can contribute to the project.
+If you have a feature or improvement you wish to add on your own, you are more then welcome to fork this repo, and create a pull request.
+Otherwise,

 ## Translate

-The best way to support my project is by translating it to your local language!
+One of the best ways to support my project is by translating it to your local language!
 It takes only about 20 minutes, and it helps to spread the project a ton.
 So, you are in?
 Great! here are the steps you need to follow:

 1. Fork this repository to your own GitHub account.